MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/master-planning-setup.md

 By setting the **Coverage** option to **Yes**, you can override the coverage time fence that is defined for the item during master scheduling.
 In this case, enter the number of days that the master scheduling calculation should cover requirements.
 The coverage time fence is calculated forward from the current date.
 Requirements that occur before the current date are always processed.

 > [!NOTE]
-> For the best performance in material requirements planning (MRP), we recommend that you adjust the coverage time fence to your planning horizon.
+> For the best performance in master planning, we recommend that you adjust the coverage time fence to your planning horizon.

 ### Freeze